 In the case of the Ministry of Economic Affairs and Communications, attackers managed to gain access to the servers administered by the ministry and several hundred gigabytes of data were leaked.
 Criminals managed to access COVID-19-related information concerning 9,158 people hosted by the Ministry of Social Affairs, as a temporary solution, in a database on a web server.
 The attacker was promptly denied access and the Health Board informed those concerned of the incident.
 The Ministry of Foreign Affairs got off the easiest, with the criminal being unable to get past their website or access non-public information.

 Despite the scale of the incident, Estonian e-services were never endangered and our digital state functioned as usual.
 We informed other state agencies, local governments, and providers of vital and important services about the identified vulnerabilities of web servers and the possibilities to eliminate the vulnerabilities.
-A short guide can be found here.
+A short guide

 Assessment by the Information System Authority